 This saint became the Christian successor of Neptune, as the protector of seamen.Storyology

 - the Roman god of the seaGreek counterpart: Poseidon

 - the eighth planet from the sun, having fourteen known satellites, the largest being Triton and Nereid, and a faint planar system of rings or ring fragments.
 Mean distance from sun: 4497 million km; period of revolution around sun: 164.8 years; period of rotation: 14 to 16 hours; diameter and mass: 4.0 and 17.2 times that of earth respectively

 late 14c., "god of the sea," from Latin Neptunus, son of Saturn, brother of Jupiter, the Roman god of the sea (later identified with Greek Poseidon), probably from PIE root *nebh- "cloud" (cf. Latin nebula "fog, mist, cloud;" see nebula), via a sense of "moist, wet."
 The planet so named was discovered by Galle in 1846.
 Until the identification of Pluto in 1930, it was the most distant planet known.

 - The eighth planet from the Sun and the fourth largest, with a diameter almost four times that of Earth.
 Neptune is a gas giant with a very active weather system, exhibiting extremely long and powerful storms with the fastest winds observed in the solar system.
 Neptune's axis is tilted 28.8° from the plane of its orbit, and its summer and winter seasons each last 40 years.
-For a period of 20 years out of every 248, Pluto's highly elliptical orbit crosses within that of Neptune, making Neptune the farthest planet from the Sun during that period.
+For a period of 20 years out of every 248, Pluto's highly elliptical orbit crosses within that of Neptune.
 Neptune has four faint rings and 13 known moons and appears blue due to the absorption of red light by the methane within its atmosphere.
 See Table at solar system.

 The Roman and Greek god who ruled the sea.